 Try to avoid spending your lunch sitting at a desk or in a dimly-lit break-room.
 Even if you have a thirty minute lunch, spend ten of those minutes walking outside.
 The fresh air will naturally lift your spirits and the walk will give you a chance to recharge your brain for the second half of your day.

 Fitting self-care into our hectic lives can be tough, but it’s important to maintain a healthy balance between work and our personal lives–that includes our physical and mental health.
-Click here for a list of life balance speakers that can help de-stress your organization and bring clarity to the chaos.
+Click here for a list of life balance speakers that can help de-stress your employees and bring clarity to the chaos.

 For more information on life balance speakers, call us at 1.800.345.5607 or email email@example.com.